Evonofy/NeoExpensive/README.md

     </strong>
   </h1>

-  <p>Before diving into how to develop for Neo Expensive, we'll need some gear first, let's get that ready.</p>
+  <p>Before diving into how to develop for Neo Expertise, we'll need some gear first, let's get that ready.</p>

   <br />